 Immediately after graduation, Marshall opened a law office in Baltimore and in the early 1930s, he represented the local NAACP chapter in a successful lawsuit that challenged the University of Maryland Law School over its segregation policy.
 In addition, he successfully brought lawsuits that integrated other state universities.
 In 1936, Marshall became the NAACP’s chief legal counsel.
 The NAACP’s initial goal was to funnel equal resources to black schools.
 Marshall successfully challenged the board to only litigate cases that would address the heart of segregation.

-Marshall was the key strategist in the effort to end racial segregation, in particular meticulously challenging Plessy v.
+After founding the NAACP Legal Defense Fund in 1940, Marshall became the key strategist in the effort to end racial segregation, in particular meticulously challenging Plessy v.
 Ferguson, the Court-sanctioned legal doctrine that called for “separate but equal” structures for white and blacks.
 Marshall won a series of court decisions that gradually struck down that doctrine, ultimately leading to Brown v.
 Board of Education , which he argued before the Supreme Court in 1952 and 1953, finally overturning “separate but equal” and acknowledging that segregation greatly diminished students’ self-esteem.
 Asked by Justice Felix Frankfurter during the argument what he meant by "equal," Mr. Marshall replied, "Equal means getting the same thing, at the same time, and in the same place."

 In 1961, President Kennedy nominated Marshall to the U.S. Court of Appeals for the 2nd Circuit in which he wrote 112 opinions, none of which was overturned on appeal.
 Four years later, he was appointed by President Johnson to be solicitor general and in 1967 President Johnson nominated him to the Supreme Court to which he commented: "I have a lifetime appointment and I intend to serve it.
 I expect to die at 110, shot by a jealous husband."
 Of the appointment President Johnson later that Marshall’s nomination was "the right thing to do, the right time to do it, the right man and the right place."